lorossi/MK8D-analysis/README.md

 The code used to create builds is all found in the `find_builds.py` file, while the code used to create the builds is in the `create_builds.py` file.
 In order to create the builds, you must run first the latter, then the former.
 A database containing the builds will be created in the main folder of the script.

-`find_builds.py` accepts the following arguments:

-- `--csv` to output the builds in a csv format
-- `--json` and `--json-pretty` to output the builds in a json format
-- `--markdown` to output the builds in a markdown table format

 The minimum and maximum values, the sort order, the weights and the number of builds to be shown can be passed as attributes to the `MK8DeluxeBuilds` class.
 A list of available filters, sort orders, and weights can be found respectively in the `available_filters`, `available_sort_orders` and `available_weights` attributes of the `MK8DeluxeBuilds` class.